-Once submitted, you can follow the status of your application online.
 Ideally applications must be made in English, but we can also accept them in French.
 Official translations of all documents in languages other than French or English are required*.
 The translations must be made by official translators, you cannot do it on your own.
 On the other hand, there’s no need to add an “apostille” or to have them notary certified.

 Please do not wait the final moments to submit your application.
 The website is overcharged during the last days, the administrative office is not open during the weekend and you risk seeing your application being denied due to technical bugs.

 * We can exceptionally accept transcripts in Spanish, Italian or Portuguese for the applications process, but please note that if you are accepted to the program you will most likely be requested to eventually hand in these documents in French.